dstrack/strack-software-delete-check-plugin/README.md

 README:

-Plugin for checking that a table row is deletable.
+Oracle Apex Plug-in for checking that a table row is deletable.

 When you encounter the ORA-02292 error when you attempt to delete a row then use this plugin to hide the delete button.